-Enjoyment of social events can soon be reduced when they lose the option for spontaneity.
-Things can become hard work, needing careful planning to ensure facilities will be accessible, risks of falls will be low or there will be space to move around in a power wheelchair.
+Enjoyment of social events can soon be reduced when leisure activities lose the option for spontaneity and become 'hard work' needing to be carefully planned to ensure facilities will be accessible, risks of falls will be low or there will be space to move around in a power wheelchair.

-The opportunity to make new friendships is a great strength of the NMC and the impact of these friendships is evident in this selection of quotes:
+Opportunity to make new friendships is a great strength of the NMC and the impact of these friendships is evident in this selection of quotes:

 Meeting people with the same condition and experiencing the same difficulties has been invaluable.
-66